On Selberg's Eigenvalue Conjecture for moduli spaces of abelian differentials: Introduction

 It is known that Parts {\bf{A.}}, {\bf{B.}}, and {\bf{C.}} of Theorem \ref{main} are equivalent.
 That Part {\bf{B.}} implies Part {\bf{C.}}, namely, that one can use representation theory to deduce rates of mixing of the diagonal flow, is due to Ratner \cite{RATNER}.
 The argument that Part {\bf{C.}} implies Part {\bf{B.}} is given by the `reverse Ratner estimates' in \cite[Appendix B]{AGY}.
 The equivalence between Parts {\bf{A.}} and {\bf{B.}} is due to the interpretation of the foliated Laplacian as a Casimir operator.
 This is discussed in detail in \cite[Section 3.4]{AG}.

 So it is sufficient to prove the dynamical statement of Part {\bf{C.}} This is made into a precise statement in Theorem \ref{thm:decay-of-correlations-precise.}.

-We mention that in a forthcoming preprint, joint with R\"{u}hr and Guti\'{e}rrez-Romo, we extend Theorem \ref{main} to congruence covers coming from relative homology of $(S,\Sigma)$, and apply both Theorem \ref{main} and the extended result to the problem of counting saddle connections in a homology class modulo $q$.
+We mention that in recent work \cite{GMR}, joint with R\"{u}hr and Guti\'{e}rrez-Romo, we extend Theorem \ref{main} to congruence covers coming from relative homology of $(S,\Sigma)$, and apply both Theorem \ref{main} and the extended result to the problem of counting saddle connections in a homology class modulo $q$.